dryansweet/canineViewer/README.md

 Canine Viewer is a simple application created with Angular CLI and Node/Express that allows user to search a breed of dog and view a picture of the breed.

-This application utitlizes Dog API, an open open API for dog pictures.
+This application utitlizes Dog API, an open API for finding dog pictures.

 https://dog.ceo/dog-api/